section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 ### Benefits of serialization

-- It's involved in the process of mobilizing the state of an object on the network.
+- Allows the transfer of an object over a network.
 - The status of an entity becomes saved or persistent.
 - Independent of the JVM.
 - It's simple to comprehend and personalize.